Why do you need to set the camcorder white balance?

 Need to see how it's done?
 Here's a nice video on setting a digital camera white balance manually by Marlene Hielema at ImageMaven...
 Enjoy...

-You can actually become very creative in changing the color of your images by using the color balance adjustment.
-Hollywood movie makers have used this for years to create different moods and emotions in their films.
+Hollywood movie makers have used this for years to create different moods and emotions in their films!

 If you're using a manual color balance adjustment you can adjust it for a different light environment than the one you're shooting in and obtain different color values.